 - Durability: Polyurethane offers high resistance to impact, Fatigue, abrasion, heat, and chemical exposure, which enhances its durability.

-- Flexibility: It can be manufactured into various shapes and sizes, allowing for multiple applications.
+- Flexibility: It can be manufactured in various shapes and sizes, enabling multiple applications.

-- Water-resistance: It demonstrates superior waterproof qualities, making it suitable for humid or damp conditions.
+- Water-resistance: Demonstrates superior waterproofing, making it suitable for humid or damp conditions.

-- Cost-effectiveness: Polyurethane is a cost-effective choice because of its longevity and minimal maintenance requirement.
+- Cost-effectiveness: Polyurethane is a cost-effective choice due to its durability and minimal maintenance requirements.

-- High load-bearing capacity: Polyurethane's shape might change under a heavy load, but it will return to its original after removing the weight, with only a slight compression set in the material.
+- High load-bearing capacity: Polyurethane's shape may change under heavy load, but it will return to its original shape after the load is removed, with only a slight compression set.

-- Strong bonding properties: Polyurethane bonds to many materials, including adhesives, metals, wood, and other plastics, making it ideal for wheels, rollers, and inserts.
+- Strong bonding properties: Polyurethane bonds to a wide range of materials, including adhesives, metals, wood, and other plastics, making it ideal for wheels, rollers, and inserts.

-- Mold, mildew, and fungus resistance: Most polyurethane will not sustain fungal, mold, and mildew growth, making them suitable for tropical environments.
+- Mold, mildew, and fungus resistance: Most polyurethanes are resistant to fungal, mold, and mildew growth, making them suitable for tropical environments.

 Fiberglass Pultrusion

 Fiberglass pultrusion is a process that creates continuous lengths of fiberglass-reinforced plastic (FRP) profiles by pulling raw materials through a heated die.
-This process combines the high strength of glass fiber with the plasticity and resilience of various resins, such as polyurethane.
-Pultrusion is versatile and can produce a broad range of products, from rods and tubes to complex custom profiles, a feature that makes it popular in many industries.
+This process combines the strength of glass fiber with the plasticity and resilience of resins such as polyurethane.
+Pultrusion is versatile and can produce a broad range of products, from rods and tubes to complex custom profiles, which makes it popular across many industries.

 Advantages